-Create neighbourhood streets that are comfortable and safe for people to walk As neighbourhoods fill in with new housing options, Core Area streets are going to get busier.
-Controlling speeding will be critical to maintaining residents' quality of life.
+Create neighbourhood streets that are comfortable and safe for people to walk As neighbourhood streets get busier, controlling speeding will be critical to maintaining residents' quality of life.
 Most neighbourhood streets in older Canadian cities have a shared driving lane where people pull over and slow down to pass one another.
-These streets control speeding and make neighbourhoods safer.
+These streets naturally control speeding and make neighbourhoods safer.